Chinese Beef and Broccoli (Classic Stir Fry Favorite)

 Preparation Methods

-Chinese Beef and Broccoli (Classic Stir Fry Favorite) - Step 1: Prepare Ingredients 1
+Chinese Beef and Broccoli (Classic Stir Fry Favorite) - Step 1: Prepare Beef

-Thinly slice the beef sirloin against the grain.
+Slice the flank steak thinly against the grain.

-Chinese Beef and Broccoli (Classic Stir Fry Favorite) - Step 2: Prepare Broccoli 1
+Chinese Beef and Broccoli (Classic Stir Fry Favorite) - Step 2: Prepare Vegetables

 Cut broccoli into bite-sized florets.